wingfongwong/gainbridge-qa-assessment/README.md

 # gainbridge-qa-assessment
+## Test Approach
+A test framework was build around typescript and playwright.
+The key feature of this test framework is that the tests cases were abstracted from the tests themselves.
+This allows for a more data driven approach to writing new tests.
+Given more time I would consolidate the structure of the test cases between tests and extract them out to their own utility class.

+As for the test cases, assumptions were made and are listed below.
+Generally the assupmtion that the database is not seeded and requires some setup prior to the test beginning.
+The choice of tests were driven by how likely the scenario would be encountered and the severity of the consequences of failure.

+These tests themselves are not really suitable for usage in performance testing in their current state as creating a sizable performance data set would result in the test spec to grow to unreasonable sizes with the proportion of data to test code growing excessively large.
+Ideally the test case data would be extracted from the tests themselves.
+That would allow the tests to remain small and maintainable while the test data can grow arbitrarily.

 ## Assumptions
 1. The database is empty prior to test.
 2. When id is not found it return 404